-These requirements still leave drivers without collision coverage during period one, but a host of personal insurers have stepped in to fill that gap coverage (check out our insurance marketplace here).
-For most companies though, the commercial insurance requirement is a big one and I’ve heard that Sidecar was actually spending 25% of their revenue on insurance to give you an idea of just how much it costs at a fleet level.
-No wonder these companies don’t want to cover period one!
+These requirements still leave drivers without collision coverage during period one, but a host of personal insurers have stepped in to fill that gap coverage (check out our rideshare insurance marketplace here).
+For most companies, though, the commercial insurance requirement is a big one, which explains why they don’t want to cover period one!

-The CPUC requires that each TNC keep their insurance certificate on file and here are the companies that each of the big ones use in CA:
+The CPUC requires that each TNC keep their insurance certificate on file.

 Building An App

-If you need help launching a rideshare company, we offer rideshare consulting packages to help you get started.
-We specialize in everything from assessing the competition and potential market share to pricing and marketing strategies and business plans and investor decks.
+If you need help launching a rideshare company, check out our rideshare consulting packages to help you get started.